Booba (film)

-Booba is a 2001 Philippine comedy film co-written, co-edited and directed by Joyce Bernal.
+Booba is a 2001 Philippine comedy film co-edited and directed by Joyce Bernal and written by Mel Mendoza-Rosario from a story she co-developed with Bernal.
 The film stars Rufa Mae Quinto in the title role.

 Plot

 Booba and Gretchen are two sisters with contrasting personalities living under their grandmother, Lola Belle.
 Booba is sweet but not very bright, while Gretchen is intelligent but foul-mouthed.
 After a disagreement with Lola Belle leads to Gretchen's eviction, Lola Belle suffers a heart attack after forgiving her, asking Booba to find Gretchen and seek her forgiveness before she passes away.

 Booba moves to Manila, where she becomes a target for men who exploit her naivety.
 She eventually finds work as a dancer in a bar, which is raided for nudity.
 During the raid, she catches the attention of Gen. Lee, who recruits her as an undercover detective.
 While on the job, Booba discovers that Gretchen is now the leader of a criminal syndicate involved in white slavery and drug smuggling.

 The sisters confront each other, leading to the arrest or death of most of Gretchen's gang, but she manages to escape.
 Despite Booba's efforts, Gretchen attempts to assassinate her sister during a presidential award ceremony for Booba, but ends up injuring Poli, the policeman who cares for Booba.
 Gretchen is subsequently arrested.
 While Poli is in the ICU, Booba, in denial about his condition, tries to revive him through intimate means.
 Remarkably, Poli awakens and shares a kiss with Booba, suggesting a hopeful turn in their relationship.